What are the ingredients in Jolt Gum?

 - Alice W., New York City

 Guarana is a fruit, especially common and popular in Brazil, and typically has about twice the concentration of caffeine as a coffee bean.
-A Guarana based beverage is actually something of the "Jolt Cola" of Brazil.
-Separately, Brazilian legend insists that Guarana has aphrodisiac powers.
+A Guarana based beverage is actually super popular in Brazil.
+Separately (or more likely, related), Brazilian legend insists that Guarana has aphrodisiac powers.
 We're not 100% sure about that, but figure either way, you'll be a lot friskier if you're awake.

 What is Ginseng?